Hallowe’en Half Term Activities

 Around the Museum

 Between activities, enjoy the fresh air and see the sheep, heavy horses and the other traditional breed farm animals including oxen, chickens and geese.
 There are lovely woodland walks and children can explore our woodland play area (and meet Knucker the water dragon).

-The Museum’s historic buildings are fascinating places to explore, plus you can learn how food was prepared in the Tudor kitchen and see how flour is milled in the watermill, taste a piece of freshly baked bread from our bakehouse or even watch a butter making demonstration in our dairy!
-Why not buy some grain, from either the working mill or Museum shop, and feed the hungry ducks on the mill pond.
+The Museum’s historic buildings are fascinating places to explore, plus you can learn how food was prepared in the Tudor kitchen, see how flour is milled in the watermill, taste a piece of freshly baked bread from our bakehouse or even watch a butter making demonstration in our dairy!
+Why not buy some grain, from either the working mill or Museum shop, and feed the hungry ducks by the mill pond?

 Our waterside café will be open for breakfast, lunch and snacks, plus there are indoor and outdoor picnic areas.
 Dogs on leads are welcome and there is ample free parking.
 Please note that the Museum is a no-smoking site.